 You can ask your landlord to pay you compensation if disrepair caused damage to your health or your belongings.

-Who you can claim from
+When you can claim compensation

 What you can claim for